edjineer/TaterTotTracker/README.md

 * Images Created with Bing AI Image Generator
   * Prompt: simple cartoon [POTATO TYPE] that has two eyes and a diaper, looks cute and like a baby
 * Extensions: ESLint and Prettier
+* Guide for Hooking up [S3, Cloudfront, and ACM](https://dev.to/oayanda/static-website-setup-on-amazon-cloud-using-cloudfront-s3-route53-acm-for-ssl-44ij)
+* Using CloudFront, S3, and ACM for [Hosting the Site on AWS](https://www.youtube.com/watch?v=YEIuuVKIy8U)

 ## Lessons Learned During the Project